Balouch, Sudhanoti

 Balouch or Baloch is a Tehsil in Sudhanoti District, Azad Kashmir.
-It is the highest most peak in Sudhnoti district parallel to but not in balanced surface proportion with the Bisarh'i peak.
+It is the highest peak in the Sudhanoti district, running parallel to the Bisarh'i peak but disproportionate to it in surface area.
 The third peak is Baithak.
 It is located at 33°38'40N 73°49'25E with an altitude of 1769 metres (5804 feet).

-Nearby villages include Baithak Awanabad, Berry, Upper Keemar, Lower Keemar, Norsa, Upper Kahala, Lower Kahala, Kanjeri, Saran, Manjhari, Dhamman, and Phukotar.
+The Balouch tehsil comprises 17 villages that are recognized by the Government of Azad Kashmir.
+Major villages in the tehsil include Baithak-Awanabad, Berry, Upper-Keemar, Lower-Keemar, Norsa, Upper-Kahala, Lower-Kahala, Kanjeri, Saran, Manjhari, Dhaman and Pakhonar.

+Geography and climate

 The Pir Panjal range is visible from the town and if a person hikes up to Irh'iryari.
 In winter, tourists gather in the area.
 It receives annual snowfall.
 Mainly it is in the month of January when snowstorms come.
+It is in the south of Sudhanoti district.

+Demographics

 The majority of the population in this area is Muslim, almost 99 percent.

-It is in the south of Sudhnoti district.
-3G and 4G internet service is available in Balouch and surrounding areas.
+Landmarks

 There are two major shrines in Baloch area.
-One is of the Noshahi order Sufi Ghulam Muhammad Qadri Noshahi and the other is on the east of Baloch named Sain Chall'ha Darbar or sometimes Jhandiyaan.Also Manjahari Pond is a historical heritage here.
+One is of the Noshahi order Sufi Ghulam Muhammad Qadri Noshahi and the other is on the east of Baloch named Sain Chall'ha Darbar or sometimes Jhandiyaan.